NCB-ESA Recognition Award in Urban Entomology

 - Implementation, including publications (8)

 - Diversity of program's delivery (8)

 - Evidence of program's impact (8)

-The awards administrator will notify all candidates and their nominators with the results of their nomination.
-Award recipients will be asked to supply a short bio and picture for the program booklet.
+The awards administrator will notify all candidates and their nominators with the results of their nomination approximately two months after the nomination submission deadline.

-For more information about this award, please contact the chair of the NCB-ESA Professional Awards Committee.
+For questions about this award, may contact the chair of the NCB-ESA Professional Awards Committee.